Digital-Physics/terminal-space-invaders/README.md

 Toy version of Space Invaders in the terminal.
-No guns implemented yet.
 Debug mode with print statements available.